bmvc2025/bmvc2025.github.io/authors/submit-your-paper.md

 <p>Instructions on how to use the BMVC LaTeX template are described in the README.md file within the repository.
 To enable review mode in the LaTeX template, the <code>\bmvcreviewcopy{??}</code> command should be used, where <code>??</code> is your assigned paper number.</p>

 <p><strong>For the camera ready copy</strong>, the <code>\bmvcreviewcopy{??}</code> command should be removed.
-Also, remember to de-anonymise, have the same order and number of authors as stated in the CMT submission, and you can add an extra page of content to the camera-ready version of your paper.</p>
+Also, remember to de-anonymise, have the same order and number of authors as stated in the OpenReview submission, and you can add an extra page of content to the camera-ready version of your paper.</p>

 <p></p>